ivanantipin/ivanantipin.github.io/_posts/2017-06-25-di-no-thanks.markdown

 }
 ```

-### Spring Annotation based DI
 -   Pros
-    -   homogeneity , i.e. all DI logic expressed in java
+    -   homogeneity - DI logic expressed in java
 -   Cons
-    -   a lot of magic happens during runtime causing non trivial pazzles for trivial applications.
+    -   a lot of magic happens during runtime which cause non trivial puzzles for trivial applications.
 Weak control over application initialization.
-    -   DI based on classes rather than instances.
-Robot legs problem, you need to use qualifiers to distinct instances.
+    -   DI based on classes rather than instances so [Robot leg problems](https://github.com/google/guice/wiki/FrequentlyAskedQuestions), you need to use qualifiers to distinct instances.
     -   Pollute classes with annotations related to DI

 ### Google Guice
 -   Pros
-    -   homogeneity, i.e. DI logic expressed in java.
+    -   homogeneity - DI logic expressed in java.
-    -   keeps DI logic in one place - guice module, does not use classpath resolution.
+    -   keeps DI logic in one place, guice module, does not use classpath resolution.
+Much better than classpath resolution in case of spring.
 -   Cons
-    -   DI based on classes rather than instances , same robot legs problem as for spring AOP D, need qualifiers to distinct instances.
+    -   DI based on classes rather than instances so [Robot leg problems](https://github.com/google/guice/wiki/FrequentlyAskedQuestions), you need to use qualifiers to distinct instances.
     -   Pollute classes with annotations related to DI

 ### Alternative approach